What is South Bank Leeds?

 According to the South Bank Leeds Regeneration Framework Supplementary Planning Document (SPD), 8,000 new homes and 35,000 new jobs are due to be created as part of this effort to make Leeds a standout city in the UK.

 What’s Happening on the South Bank Leeds?

-• The new HS2 station will be combined with Leeds train station and is set to welcome more passengers than Gatwick airport.
+- The new HS2 station will be combined with the Leeds train station and is set to welcome more passengers than Gatwick airport

-At the heart of the development, a brand-new skyscraper will transform the city’s skyline.
-Forty storeys high and 142 metres tall, it will take the mantel of tallest building in Leeds from Bridgewater Place.
+At the heart of the Leeds South Bank development, a brand-new skyscraper will transform the city’s skyline.
+Forty storeys high and 142 metres tall, it will take the mantel of the tallest building in Leeds from Bridgewater Place.